crim-dev/BrackenPackExtras/README.md

 - Species tweaks (jakerson_)
 Arbritrium :shush:

-- Replace the tinted glass bubble during void travel (clanyfonelyx) I had plans to make a custom box that wouldn't break important stuff (like the End portal, or chests) but it got rebuked by the rest of the dev team, I'm gonna bring this back here eventually.

 - Secret achievement for visiting all dimensions (clanyfonelyx) Might wanna make a 100% achievement instead